Referenced in this article

 Taper duration by clinical scenario:

-- 4–6 weeks — therapeutic dose dependence (alprazolam 0.5–2 mg/day, clonazepam 0.5–2 mg/day) for less than 12 months
+- Around 3 to 6 months — therapeutic dose dependence (alprazolam 0.5–2 mg/day, clonazepam 0.5–2 mg/day) for less than 12 months

-- 8–10 weeks — high-dose dependence (alprazolam 4+ mg/day, clonazepam 4+ mg/day) or use exceeding 5 years
+- 12 months or longer — high-dose dependence (alprazolam 4+ mg/day, clonazepam 4+ mg/day) or use exceeding 5 years

 Most patients complete the inpatient stabilization phase of benzodiazepine detox at ASAM Level 3.7 or 4.0 in 7–14 days, then continue the taper at the PHP, IOP, or outpatient level with ongoing medical management.
 Same-week transition from inpatient detox to PHP or IOP is the clinical standard.
 The full taper rarely completes before discharge, so outpatient medication management of the remaining taper is the norm.
 Beyond the acute taper, a substantial share of long-term users face a prolonged symptom phase — protracted benzodiazepine withdrawal syndrome — which the next section defines.